 Consequently, it has never been more important to have a comprehensive risk management strategy in place that takes into account cybersecurity across all departments to properly gauge organisational exposure.

-recent report by Pentland Analytics and Aon, ‘Reputation Risk in the Cyber Age: The Impact on Shareholder Value’, identified three key drivers of a successful recovery for a reputation event: crisis communications must be instant and global; perceptions of honesty and transparency are essential; active, social responsibility is critical.
+A recent report by Pentland Analytics and Aon, ‘Reputation Risk in the Cyber Age: The Impact on Shareholder Value’, identified three key drivers of a successful recovery for a reputation event: crisis communications must be instant and global; perceptions of honesty and transparency are essential; active, social responsibility is critical.

 The same report also identified five key attributes all organisations that survived, and even thrived, after the reputation crisis had in common: they were prepared, genuine, transparent, global and coherent.